eliminmax/colortest/README.md

 output a specific, strictly-defined pattern of ANSI escape codes and whitespace to create a 256-color test pattern.

-So far, I've implemented it in C, POSIX Shell, Python 3, Node.js, Perl, Rust, and brainfuck.
+So far, I've implemented it in C, POSIX Shell, Python 3, Node.js, Perl, Rust, Java, and brainfuck.

 ## Questions and Answers